 - Unanticipated active duty military service, including training

 - Immediate family or financial obligations beyond your control that require you to suspend pursuit of your education to gain employment

-If you need to withdraw completely and will complete a Hardship Withdrawal with the Registrar’s Office, let Veterans and Military Services know so they can report it to the VA.
-The VA tends to waive a debt if a Hardship Withdrawal is granted by the UW.
-Hardship withdrawals are granted for documented emergencies, such as an automobile accident, severe illness, or other extenuating circumstances beyond your control.
+If you need to withdraw completely and will complete a Former Quarter Drop with the Registrar’s Office, let Veterans and Military Services know so they can report it to the VA.
+The VA tends to waive a debt if a Former Quarter Drop is granted by the UW.
+Former Quarter Drops are granted for documented emergencies, such as an automobile accident, severe illness, or other extenuating circumstances beyond your control.

 If you need to withdraw as you are called to active duty, bring a copy of your orders to the Veterans and Military Services Office so they can be forwarded to the VA.
 Requests for withdrawals and information regarding completing official withdrawals for military service are completed through the Office of the Registrar.